artronics/fhir-clj/resources/test/notes.md

 -----
 **Compound fields**
 If a field has a type of `BackboneElement` then, it's a compound object.
-Example: `MedicationRequest.DispenseRequest`
+Example: `MedicationRequest.DispenseRequest` **NOTE** compound object can be a json object or an array of json objects depending on cardinality.
 -----

 A case where `id` and `path` are not the same: UKCore MedicationRequest